jayant1554/2d_blueprint_to_3d_model/README.md

 - Thanks to all contributors who have helped shape this project
 - Special thanks to [OpenCV](https://opencv.org/) and [Blender](https://www.blender.org/) for their amazing tools
+- Gratitude to the Smart India Hackathon organizers for providing this opportunity

 ## 📞 Contact